stormpath/stormpath-documentation/source/accnt_mgmt.rst

 What happens if a user logs in directly with your application one day, then with Facebook the next day, and then with Google as well.
 The answer is that they will have 3 different Account resources, each one in a different Directory.

-In order to unify all of these Accounts, Stormpath offers Account Linking.
+To unify these Accounts, Stormpath offers Account Linking.
 Account Linking allows you to ensure that the Account that is returned on authentication is always the same Account found in the :ref:`default Account Store <add-to-app-or-org>`.

 So in the above example, the user could create three separate Accounts in three separate Directories, but if all of those Accounts were linked then each login attempt would always return the same Account resource, regardless of which login method they chose.
-Moreover, each Account would be associated with all of the other Accounts via Account Links.
+Moreover, each Account would be associated with the Account in the default Directory via Account Links.

 .. _account-linking-benefits: